artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

       cd deploy-pub/playbooks/archivematica-centos7
       ansible-galaxy install -f -p roles/ -r requirements.yml

    All the following steps should be run from the respective playbook folder for your operating system.

-6. Verify that the vars-singlenode.yml has the appropiate contents for elasticsearch and archivematica, or update it with your own
+#.
+Verify that the vars-singlenode.yml has the appropiate contents for
+   Elasticsearch and Archivematica, or update it with your own

-7. Create a hosts file.
+#.
+Create a hosts file.

    .. code:: bash

     echo 'am-local   ansible_connection=local' > hosts

-8. Upgrade Archivematica running
+#.
+Upgrade Archivematica running

    .. code:: bash

     ansible-playbook -i hosts singlenode.yml --tags=elasticsearch,archivematica-src

-9. Reindex your aips using the method you previously choose,  :ref:`recreate the indexes <recreate-indexes>` or :ref:`reindex from another cluster <cluster-reindex>`.
+#.
+Reindex your aips using the method you previously chose -
+   :ref:`recreate the indexes <recreate-indexes>` or :ref:`reindex from another cluster <cluster-reindex>`.

 .. _recreate-indexes: